Arin-Bindra/MazeSolver-Gui/README.md

 # MazeSolver-Gui

-Program It loads a maze from a maze text file then program walks through the maze and finds the path from starting node to the exiting node.
+Program loads a maze from a maze text file then program walks through the maze and finds the path from starting node to the exiting node.

 Maze text file format:
 Number of linkers, Number of columns, number of rows (Header of maze)